burger

 True to all of the above.

 In theory, this sounds simple and straightforward.
-But in reality, creating a good cold email is challenging.
+But in reality, creating a good cold personalized email is challenging.

 To help you see the good, the bad, and the spammy of cold emails, here’s a closer look at an actual email that landed in our inbox.